maRce10/marce10.github.com/_posts/2020-06-15-Automatic_signal_detection:_a_case_study.md

 Some recent additions to [warbleR](https://cran.r-project.org/package=warbleR) aim to simplify the automatic detection of signals.
 The current post details these additions with a study case detecting inquiry calls of Spix's disc-winged bats (*Thyroptera tricolor*).

 Inquiry calls were recorded while the bats were flying in a flight cage.
 Recordings were made on four channels, each one from using a different mic.
 Mics were about 1m apart from each other.
 So the four channels from a recording event represent slightly different registers of the same calls.
 This is an important characteristic of the data that will be taken into account in the analysis.
-Recordings were made as part of a ongoing study on indvidual variation in vocal activity at the [Chaverri Lab](https://www.batcr.com).
+Recordings were made as part of an ongoing study on indvidual variation in vocal activity at the [Chaverri Lab](https://www.batcr.com).

 To run this post you will need  [warbleR](https://cran.r-project.org/package=warbleR) 1.1.24 (currently as the developmental version on github).
 It can be installed like this: